This post may contain affiliate links. For more information, read my disclosure policy.

 What is Watergate Salad?

-In researching this salad recipe I found that it’s called by several funny names: Watergate, Green Goddess, Pistachio Delight, or Shut The Gate Salad or colloquially as Green Goop, Green Fluff or Green Stuff.
-I mean, I’m partial to Green Goop, aren’t you?
-LOL
+In researching this salad recipe I found that it’s called by several different names: Watergate, Green Goddess, Pistachio Pineapple Delight, or Shut The Gate Salad or colloquially as Green Goop, Green Fluff or Green Stuff.

 ingredients in Watergate salad photo: marshmallows, nuts, cool whip, pudding box, pineapple can